-The National Pinetum is the world's best conifer collection and a beautiful place to walk in all seasons.
-It's great for healthy outdoor activity in a beautiful setting, Bedgebury is in a class of its own.
+The National Pinetum is home to one of the world's best conifer collections and provides a beautiful place to walk in all seasons.
+It's also great for healthy outdoor activity in a beautiful setting.

-Come on an adventure and find the Gruffalo and the Gruffalo's Child!
+Come on an adventure - find the Gruffalo and the Gruffalo's Child!

-Take a short walk from the vistor centre, and see if you can find him hiding in the deep dark wood.
+Take a short walk from the vistor centre, and see if you can find them hiding in the deep dark wood.

 Sign up to find out more about Gruffalo fun with the Forestry Commission.

-Our professionally-endorsed orienteering routes, designed by Saxon Orienteering (affiliated to the British Orienteering Federation) cater for all levels of expertise and experience.
+Our other orienteering routes are professionally endorsed and designed by Saxon Orienteering (affiliated to the British Orienteering Federation) to cater for all levels of expertise and experience.